hauntsaninja/mypy_primer/README.md

 - Lets you bisect to find the mypy commit that causes a given change

 mypy_primer contains a hardcoded list of open source projects and their respective mypy setups (to which contributions are gladly accepted).
-The list is visible at the bottom of `mypy_primer.py` and many of them should be recognisable names.
+The list is visible at `mypy_primer/projects.py` and many of them should be recognisable names.

 I used https://grep.app / https://cs.github.com / issue reports to help me build this.
 For example,